lyzalou/documentation/sample-tutorials/lamp-stack.rst

 **Launch the App Tier**

 From the Instances page, click **New** and select the LAMP Stack box.
 For the deployment policy, select the AWS Policy you created.
-For the mysql_service binding, select the database instance you previously launched.
+For the mysql_service binding, select the tag you define in the instance you previously launched.
 Also schedule the instance to terminate an hour after deploying.
 Click **Deploy** to create an instance of the app tier.

 .. raw:: html